Secisit/Secisit/index.md

 ## Song of the Year
 You can find the latest Song of the Year [here](https://blastcast.co.uk/songoftheyear).
 Voting for Song of the Year 2025 will start soon.

+## Maintenance
+You can see current maintenance on our network [here](https://secisit.com/maintenance).